shravan97/WordHunter/README.md

 - [ ] Better word suggester (Both interms of filtering and its frequency)
 - [ ] Search term used for image search needs to be automatically found
 - [ ] Implement multiprocessing in parts which are slower to run
+- [ ] Program will have to terminate smoothly on keyboard interrupts and other hindrances

 ___